Directed by Ronald Neame

 Of course, it isn't especially strong on those fundamentals, mostly on account of the aforementioned effects.
 There's also the way the disaster kicks off, a comet plowing into an asteroid in a cosmic billiard game, that just seems, I don't know, unnecessarily inefficient from a screenwriting standpoint.
 But it also looks terrible, and it's worth mentioning that Meteor came out the same year as Star Trek: The Motion Picture, and despite the extremely similar concepts their effects teams were asked to render, you would never, ever guess they shared the same vintage if you screened them side-by-side.
 It is, however, a comparison you're very likely to make thanks to Laurence Rosenthal's score, which sounds somewhat like if Jerry Goldsmith had been asked to score a Star Trek amusement park ride rather than a Star Trek movie.
 I don't mean that in the worst way possible; I actually like the cosmic metallic "bongs" and the streaking laser gun noises that characterize it, though it's possible to argue that Neame and his editor Carl Kress, son of Poseidon editor Harold Kress, maybe overuse unexpected transitions to the meteor in space, along with blasts of Rosenthal's score, to goose their movie's tension.
 (I approve of this, myself, though I'm not quite sure if I approve of Neame and Kress's 2001 transition from a dubious 70s chandelier to Bradley's orbital missile station.)

 In any event, a lot of this film's disaster sequences—the big five-mile wide dinosaur-killer is, naturally, heralded by a spray of smaller debris that can generate fun disaster modules—are rendered as nothing more impressive than optically-printed red splotches.
 The sequences that aren't, meanwhile, give Sybil Danning a vanishingly small role as a skiier in the Alps, threatening her with a fate worse than death: stock footage from Avalanche.
 Not even Avalanche Express, which isn't a "disaster movie" as such but does have a damn fine avalanche.
 No, Avalanche, Roger Corman's entry into disaster cinema, which already underwhelmed us once with one of the lamest disaster sequences in the genre's history, and is now here to do so again.
-There is, too, a conceptually-strong sequence shot in Hong Kong (it's a Shaw production, recall), involving a tidal wave triggered by a meteorite, that in the grand style of East Asian cinema can bring the desperate crowds fleeing through city streets, but can only bring optically-printed water that's unfortunately not quite as persuasive as the optically-printed water in movies about floods from the 1930s.
+There is, too, a conceptually-strong sequence shot in Hong Kong (it's a Shaw production, recall), involving a tidal wave triggered by a meteorite, that in the grand style of East Asian cinema can bring the desperate crowds fleeing through city streets, but can only bring optically-printed water that's unfortunately not quite as persuasive as the double-exposed water in movies about floods from the 1930s.

 Meteor starts to redeem itself only once the locus of disaster comes back to New York—a little convenient, that, but I will absolutely accept it—in a sequence that feels less like it's trying to compete with post-Star Wars VFX and humiliating itself in the process, and leans more on older-school techniques, with montaged shots of exploding miniatures culminating in a pretty superb background painting of the fanciful ditch where Manhattan used to be.
 (And extra future edgelord points for destroying the World Trade Center in an image unsettlingly premonitory of 9/11.
 Fireball through the side and everything.)
 This is also where Neame gets to work with production designer Edward Carfango and the stunt coordinators to rather more identifiably Poseidony ends, as he grimly trashes the Hercules command center set that's been the film's central hub and kills the featured extras we've come to recognize over the last hour and a half, giving the film its single best shot, a look at the aftermath and the one "safe" place we've known rendered uncanny and sepulchral beneath a layer of white concrete dust, the one note of color across the whole frame being the Air Force's sad binders full of plans and schemes, destined to be abandoned forever.
 (Neame was, after all, a pretty good filmmaker when he could be.)
 Things settle into a scene of extended, quiet thrills, the survivors attempting to reach safe haven before the walls collapse and the Hudson River drowns them in their bunker, and we still have the final boss Orpheus shard to deal with, so in addition to the "will they soak?" question, we have the clammy dread of wondering whether the nukes will actually work.
 Bradley and company cannot know: they're left in the dark in the ruins of the technology that moments earlier had made them godlike, or at least demigodlike.
 (And so there is an all-time great version of Meteor, weaknesses and all, where we sit in the dark and die with our heroes and never learn whether they saved the planet or not, and briefly Meteor really looks like it could go in this direction, though ultimately it's only using it to amp the tension.
 It's difficult to blame a disaster movie, even in the 70s, for being too commercially-conventional to kick its audience in the balls—but then, Meteor might as well have, considering audiences only gave it about half its budget back anyway.)